cjoster/containered-bluejeans/README.md

 This is primarily a PoC and is intended to work in a Fedora 27 container on Fedora 27.

 To build, simply run `make`.
-Onece successful, run `make browser` to launch the browser.
+Once successful, run `make browser` to launch the browser.
 If you need a shell in the container to troubleshoot, run `make shell`.
 Obviously requires make.

 Many thanks to https://github.com/sameersbn/docker-browser-box and the folks at bluejeans for